Lehigh-TEM-Felzer-Lab/TEM_Biogeography/README.md

 #Getting Started
 Follow these steps to set up and run the model:

-# MODIFY .xlm FILES AS NEEDED!
+ Modify .xlm files as needed

 1. **Prepare the directory structure:** Ensure that the directory structure is organized as follows: